 In 1930 the Rest Center for earthquake victims was opened.
 Then in 1945, the United States carried out the bombing of Tokyo, which became the most destructive non-atomic bombing in the history of mankind.
 This was the second disaster in this area.
 This is a little known fact since people mainly refer to the atomic bombings of Hiroshima and Nagasaki when referring to bombings of WW2.

 41 km2 of the center of Tokyo was destroyed, without discriminating between a sanctuary, historical sites, hospitals or houses.
 The bombings left approximately 105,000 civilians dead (more than the first figure of the atomic bomb in Nagasaki) and 1,000,000 homeless.
 Between 1948 and 1951, the ashes of 105,400 people killed in Tokyo were buried in the Yokoamicho Koen park.

 Inside the Tokyo-to Ireido, there are paintings on both sides of the building reflecting what happened both in the great earthquake and in the great bombing of Tokyo.
 In the center, there is a place to put incense and pray for the peace of the victims.
 There is also a small room with a movie explaining the history of the park.

 Just behind the La Paz monument, there is a small but very beautiful Japanese garden, ideal for those who want to seek the tranquility that characterizes these gardens.
-The site, despite having a difficult history that can be defined as tragic, is a serene place of peace where you can see firsthand how Japan has become one of the most peaceful countries in the world.
+The site, despite having a tragic history, is a serene place.
 The park and its buildings are really impressive.
 A commemoration of the victims of the Tokyo bombing is made every March 10.

-A visit to this park would be a very touching and very important visit that is recommended for those who want to learn a bit more about what has happened in the history of Tokyo.
+A visit to this park is recommended for those who want to learn more about what has happened in the history of Tokyo.